If you are considering drug testing employees and job candidates, you’ll want to know how long the screening process will last.

 Multi-Drug Test Panel

-All types of drug tests can be done as a multi-drug test panel.
-A multi-drug test panel screens for more than one drug at a time.
+All types of tests can be done as a test panel.
+A multi-test panel screens for more than one at a time.
 It is a much more efficient and comprehensive type of drug screening.

 False Positives and False Negatives